Farewell (Bob Dylan song)

-"Farewell", also known as "Fare Thee Well", is a song by American singer-songwriter Bob Dylan.
+"Farewell" (also known as "Fare Thee Well") is a song by the American singer-songwriter Bob Dylan.
 Dylan wrote the song in January 1963.
 He considered it for his third album, The Times They Are a-Changin', but only attempted a few takes during the album's first studio session.
 Dylan's earlier recordings of "Farewell" found their way onto various bootlegs, and a collection of demos that included the song was released in October 2010 as The Bootleg Series Vol. 9 – The Witmark Demos: 1962–1964.

 Over the years, "Farewell" has been recorded by about 20 other musicians worldwide, including Pete Seeger, Judy Collins, Lonnie Donegan, Dion, and Tony Rice.